mhamri/kuku-kube-prank/README.md

 Extra
 --------
 it's a project just for fun. keep it fun and enjoy it and use it on your own risk!
-I don't accept any responsiblity if your friends punched in you in the face after they understood about the cheat.
+I don't accept any responsiblity if your friends punch you in the face after they understood about the cheat.